corda/corda/docs/source/corda-configuration-file.rst

   runMigration
     Boolean on whether to run the database migration scripts at startup.
 In production please keep it false.
 For more information please check :doc:`database-management`.
 If migration is not run, on startup, the node will check if it's running on the correct database version.
+    The property is used only when a node runs against a database other than H2, and it's replaced by the ``initialiseSchema`` property for other databases.

     *Default:* false